Catalog Advanced Search

 Meetings:

-- Course Meetings take place in Zoom Events - Meeting can be accessed using the Content Tab
+• Course Meetings take place in Zoom Events – You will access your Zoom Meetings from the Contents Tab.

 Course Design: